hristog/soccer-analytics-sample/README.md

 > The code for the dashboard is in the process of being refined and will be uploaded shortly.

-[`fpl-2024-pre-season-analysis.ipynb`](fpl-2023/fpl-2024-pre-season-analysis.ipynb) is an example of a relatively recent analysis I performed as a side project for fun, with the intention to eventually share it with the world, after a bit more polishing.
+This is an example of a recent analysis I performed as a side project for fun, with the intention to eventually share it with the world, after a bit more polishing.
 It is a Streamlit app which enables flexible visualisaions of Fantasy Premier League summary data.

 ### Fantasy Premier League 2016/2017 analysis